Archive enquiries can be made by letter, fax, or e-mail.

 Our staff are able to provide basic information about our holdings by telephone, but more detailed enquiries can only be responded to as written enquiries.

 Enquiries about the nature of our holdings and suggested avenues of research will be answered free of charge.
-A reply will normally be sent within three working days.
+We aim to reply within three working days, but due to our temporary closure this may take longer.
 Please include your postal address if you are requesting material to be sent to you.

 For information on requesting copies of documents including charges please visit our Reprographic Services pages.